-We celebrate and affirm the active engagement of LGBTQ+ members and friends, and their families.
+We celebrate and affirm the active engagement of LGBTQ+ members, friends, and their families.

 Join us on this journey!

 The Spirit of First Unitarian Church

 In this multicultural, multiracial urban congregation young people and their families and adults of every age join together for the first part of our Sunday morning worship service.
-Our choir sings at every service – you will hear classical and jazz, gospel and popular – our choir blends their voices to make beautiful and joyous music!
+Our choir sings at every service – you will hear classical, jazz, gospel, and popular songs– our choir blends their voices to make beautiful and joyous music!
 Worship inspires our growth in body, mind, heart and spirit.
 Services focus on spiritual life, personal growth, our life in community and living our faith in the world.
 We draw from many sources of inspiration for readings, music, and sermons.
 Worship associates and guest speakers join our ministers in leading worship, embodying a diversity of voice and person that echoes our compassion for diversity of many kinds.
 Our spirituality groups share and dialogue with each other and express our commitment to a spiritually pluralistic congregational life.

 Our Social Justice ministry is an expression of the second principle of Unitarian Universalism.
 Our Social Justice task forces are very visible and accessible to all our members and friends, as social justice task forces provide opportunities for education, action and witness.
 We are encouraged to live our faith in the world through participation in these task forces, Unitarian Universalist social justice efforts and involvement in the Hyde Park and Kenwood Interfaith Council and housing advocacy in the community.
 Like the interfaith council we share a passion for healing the world and strengthening the bonds of relationship.